Save Dripping Springs!

 June 2024

 End Freeway 1/2 Mi Dripping Springs at Ranch Road 12 will repeat the 40 year Oak Hill traffic jam unless the freeway can end WEST of town.
-Freeway from Austin to beyond Dripping Springs is inevitable, it is only a matter of when.
+As US 290 is the only route headed west from Austin, limited access freeway beyond Dripping Springs is inevitable, it is only a matter of when.
 For analysis of the current highway plan east of here see Fact Check: US 290 from Oak Hill to Dripping Springs.

 This page is an idea to save downtown Dripping Springs by moving through traffic around town rather than through town.
 Let “Business 290” remain small and local – no frontage roads!